Main branch analysis

 Your Project > Information

-• The Information page provides additional details on various aspects of your project.
+• The Information page provides additional details on various aspects of your project including an option to download regulatory reports.
+See Viewing project regulatory reports for more details.

 Other analysis views

 In this section, we looked at how the results of Main Branch analysis are displayed.
-In addition, you can also access the analysis results of Pull Requests and other Branches through the project navigation on the left side of the screen.
+In addition, you can also access the code review and analysis results of Pull Requests and other Branches through the project navigation on the left side of the screen.

 For details on these topics see the Branch analysis and Pull request analysis sections.